vaniapril/genuis/README.md

 The configuration is the basis of the [GenUIs].
 It defines a list of [modules](#modules) and [tokens](#modules).
 It also allows you to fine-tune the generated code for different cases of interaction.

 The configuration can be set:
-- In the root of the project in the `genuis.yaml` file:
+- In the root of the package in the `genuis.yaml` file:
   ```yaml
   assets_path: assets/
   #...